aeshna-cyanea/atproto-meta/pages/meeting notes.md

 		- what is postgres for?
 			- deduplicating the local copies of repos from pdses (cache)
 			- sharing schemas across apps
+		- what we learned?
+			- rust was a good call
 			-